Clinical Guidance

 Don’t

-- Don’t use HS in ED bronchiolitis or routinely for COPD/asthma.
+- Don’t use hypertonic saline in ED bronchiolitis or routinely for COPD/asthma.

-- Don’t continue in CF if persistent intolerance or significant FEV₁ drop.
+- Don’t continue in CF if persistent intolerance or significant FEV₁ drop develops.

 References & Further Reading